3 Emmy Awards for

 We are Amy Kalafa and Alexander Gunuey, a husband and wife team.
-We work out of our home studio in Fairfield County, Connecticut.
+We work out of our home studio, formerly in Fairfield County, Connecticut; recently relocated to St. Augustine, Florida.

 A life-long environmentalist, holistic health and social justice advocate, Amy recently completed her MBA in Sustainability.
 As a writer, producer, editor and independent documentary filmmaker for over 30 years, she has worked in every genre and style.
 Amy is perhaps best known for her independent documentary, Two Angry Moms, the movie that sparked a school food revolution.
 The film has been honored at festivals around the US, and been featured in major national media including Good Morning America, NPR, the New York Times and the cover of USA Today.